 This invention also solved the problem of storage for perishable foods.

 Beer Brewing companies also automated the production line at least 10 years before Henry Ford did so for the Ford Model T.

 These days beer is the world’s most widely consumed alcoholic beverage, as well as being the third most famous drink after tea and drinking water.

-In light of Beer’s impact on Human development, its safe to say, the rise of Beer probably marks the start of life as we understand it today.
+In light of Beer’s impact on Human development, its safe to say the invention of Beer started Civilization as we know it today.